Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: Code analysis

 \section{Code analysis}

 Straight concatenation of the two codes [[$n_1$,1,$d_1$]] and [[$n_2$,1,$d_2$]] leads to a code [[$n_1$$n_2$,1,$d_1d_2$]] \cite{gottesman1997stabilizer22}.
-However, this distance ($d_1d_2$) may be sacrificed because of error propagation during application of the non-transversal gates.
-We refer to $d_1d_2$ as the overall distance of the code and use \emph{effective distance} to represent the sacrificed distance.
-In this section, we analyze the proposed codes in terms of overall and effective distance.
+However, the obtained distance ($d_1d_2$) may be reduced because of error propagation during application of a non-transversal gate.
+We refer to $d_1d_2$ as the overall distance of the concatenated code and use \emph{effective distance} to refer to the reduced distance.
+In this section, we analyze the proposed codes in terms of the overall and effective distance as well as their resource overhead.

-For the concatenated codes with fully encoded qubits in both levels of concatenation (Cases 2 and 3), e.g., the 31-, 35-, 49-qubit HCC-based codes and 39-, 43- and 57-qubit ENUCC-based codes, the overall distance is 9.
-On the other hand, for the codes with unencoded non-active qubits (Case 1), e.g., the 23- and 25-qubit HCC-based codes and 31- and 33-qubit ENUCC-based codes, the overall distance is 5 as deduced in \cite{chamberland2016architectural23} for the 49-qubit non-uniform concatenated code \cite{nikahd2016non16}.
+For the concatenated codes with fully encoded qubits in both levels of concatenation (Cases II and III), e.g., the 31-, 35- and 49-qubit HCC-based codes and 39-, 43- and 57-qubit ENUCC-based codes, the overall distance is 9.
+On the other hand, for the codes with unencoded non-active qubits (Case I), i.e., the 23- and 25-qubit HCC-based codes and 31- and 33-qubit ENUCC-based codes, the overall distance is 5 as deduced in \cite{chamberland2016architectural23} for the 49-qubit nonuniform concatenated code \cite{nikahd2016non16}.

 The effective distance of the proposed codes varies for different gates.
-Table \ref{tab:comparison} compares the effective distance of the proposed codes for the gates of the selected universal gate sets.
+Table \ref{tab:comparison} compares the effective distance of the proposed codes with their corresponding uniform (UCC) \cite{jochym2014using15} and nonuniform (NUCC) \cite{nikahd2016non16} concatenated codes for the gates of their selected universal gate sets.

-For the shared transversal gates in both levels of concatenation, no error is propagated in the code blocks and thus, the effective distance of the concatenated codes will be equal to its overall distance.
+For the shared transversal gates in both levels of concatenation, no error is propagated in the code blocks and thus, for these gates, the effective distance of a code will be equal to its overall distance.
 The gates with the effective distance of 5 and 9 in Table \ref{tab:comparison} are examples of such gates.